-- (1) Forward purchase contracts assets are included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets.
-These contracts are for purchases of approximately 9.3 million and 5.2 million bushels of corn at January 31, 2024 and 2023, respectively.
+(1) Forward purchase contracts assets are included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets.
+These contracts are for purchases of approximately 16.8 million and 9.3 million bushels of corn at January 31, 2025 and 2024, respectively.

 Forward purchase contracts liabilities are included in "Accrued expenses and other current liabilities" on the accompanying Consolidated Balance Sheets.
-These contracts are for purchases of approximately 8.2 million and 12.8 million bushels of corn at January 31, 2024 and 2023, respectively. - (2) Commodity futures assets are included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets.
+These contracts are for purchases of approximately 7.6 million and 8.2 million bushels of corn at January 31, 2025 and 2024, respectively.

+- (2) Commodity futures assets and liabilities are included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets.
+These contracts included short/sell positions and long/buy positions for approximately 6.3 million and 575,000 bushels of corn, respectively at January 31, 2025.
+These contracts also included short/sell positions for approximately 4.2 million gallons of ethanol at January 31, 2025.
 These contracts included short/sell positions and long/buy positions for approximately 255,000 and 6.9 million bushels of corn, respectively at January 31, 2024.
-These contracts also included short/sell positions for approximately 210,000 gallons of ethanol at January 31, 2024.
-These contracts included short/sell positions and long/buy positions for approximately 3.2 million and 725,000 bushels, respectively at January 31, 2023. - Commodity futures liabilities are included in "Accrued expense and other current liabilities" on the accompanying Consolidated Balance Sheets.
-These contracts included short/sell positions for approximately 1.4 million bushels at January 31, 2023. - (3) As of January 31, 2024, and 2023, all of the derivative financial instruments held by the Company were subject to enforceable master netting arrangements.
+These contracts also included short/sell positions for approximately 210,000 gallons of ethanol at January 31, 2024. - (3) As of January 31, 2025, and 2024, all of the derivative financial instruments held by the Company were subject to enforceable master netting arrangements.
 The Company's accounting policy is to offset position amounts owed or owing with the same counterparty.
 Depending on the amount of unrealized gains and losses on derivative contracts held by the Company, the counterparty may require collateral to secure the Company's derivative contract positions.
-As of January 31, 2024 and 2023, the Company was required to maintain collateral with the counterparty in the amount of approximately \$2,152,000, recorded within "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets and \$1,735,000, included with "Restricted cash" on the accompanying Consolidated Balance Sheets, respectively.
+As of January 31, 2025 and 2024, the Company was required to maintain collateral with the counterparty in the amount of approximately \$2,523,000 and \$2,152,000, respectively, recorded within "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets.